nataliatesarova/quiz/README.md

 ### Features left to implement
 * A possible future enhancement would be to add:
-1. game timer.
+* Game timer.
-2. Addition of more question topics such as rivers of the world and identifying images of flags of the world.
+* Addition of more question topics such as rivers of the world and identifying images of flags of the world.
-3. Randomised questions.
+* Randomised questions.
-4. Varying final summary page with animation depending on how well the user scored e.g. champagne cork exploding if 10/10 correct answers.
+* Varying final summary page with animation depending on how well the user scored e.g. champagne cork exploding if 10/10 correct answers.

 ### Accesibility
 * Use of semantic HTML.